invertase/react-native-firebase/docs/admob/quick-start.md

 ### Example: Displaying an Interstitial

-An interstitial is a full screen advert which is overlayed on-top of your currently application.
+An interstitial is a full screen advert which is overlaid on-top of your currently application.
 They are perfect for showing periodically between game levels or after the user completes an action.

 #### Testing